squidfunk/mkdocs-material/docs/plugins/optimize.md

 <!-- md:default `.cache/plugin/optimize` -->

-It is normally not necessary to specify this setting, except for when you want to change the path within your project directory where media files are cached.
+It is normally not necessary to specify this setting, except for when you want to change the path within your root directory where media files are cached.
 If you want to change it, use:

 ``` yaml